Miso Sweet Potato & Cauliflower Bisque Infused with Tea

 We love creating our own recipes for tea-based soups, but you can also experiment by using tea in your favourite soup recipes.
 When doing that, simply use brewed, strained tea where the recipe calls for water or broth.
 Usually it’s best to make the tea a bit stronger than you might otherwise.

 That’s exactly what we did with this recipe.
 The original is by Dishing the Dirt - we’ve modified it a bit by using tea to enhance the flavour.
 Our version is vegan, dairy-free & gluten-free.

 The comforting, naturally sweet taste of this soup pairs well with spicy, citrusy & even floral tasting teas.
-Uplift your spirits & add amazing flavours to the soup by using either Purple Krishna or Green Rama Tulsi Tea or Happy, which has zesty bergamot, lime & citrus notes.
+Uplift your spirits & add amazing flavours to the soup by using Green Rama Tulsi Tea or Happy, which has zesty bergamot, lime & citrus notes.
 Also try making it with our Herbal Chai for an exotic twist - the irresistible aromatic elements of ginger, cinnamon & cardamom in this tea are heavenly.
 For a lively & compelling taste, make it with our Darjeeling tea - a light-bodied black tea with muscatel notes.

 Get inspired with more tips, techniques & recipes - watch & learn directly from Tea Master Daniela Cubelic in this captivating VIDEO SERIES.

 Learn how to make chai tea soup, tea hot chocolates, mulled cider teas, tea infused oatmeal, ice cream tea floats, tea lemonades, iced teas & more.
 You’ll also discover fascinating facts & info about the health benefits of tea, tea history & secrets for tea brewing.

 MISO SWEET POTATO & CAULIFLOWER BISQUE INFUSED WITH TEA

 2 tablespoons olive oil